gvwilson/thirdbit/src/ideas/nwit.md

 1. "40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study" by Wyrich et al is a great look back at how people have tried to measure the readability and comprehensibility of code 1979–2019.
 If you are building any kind of programming support tools or experimenting with LLMs for programmers, this is a great introduction to how people have tried to build goalposts in the past to evaluate success (or otherwise). <https://arxiv.org/abs/2206.11102>

 1. Huang et al: "Bias Assessment and Mitigation in LLM-based Code Generation" looks at the degree to which different prompts to nine different LLM-based code generators produce answers biased on age, race, sex, gender, etc. <https://arxiv.org/abs/2309.14345>

-1. Deiner and Fraser: "NuzzleBug: Debugging Block-Based Programs in Scratch" presents an extension of the Scratch block-based environment that provides better debugging support. <https://arxiv.org/abs/2309.14465>

 1. Melegati and Guera: "DAnTE: a taxonomy for the automation degree of software engineering tasks" describes several levels of automation in software engineering, then uses that classification scheme to try to figure out where LLMs might be of use. <https://arxiv.org/abs/2309.14903>